square/dagger/README.md

 development stream.
 Both versions have benefitted from strong involvement from Square, Google, and other contributors.

+Dagger is currently in active development, primarily internally at Google, with regular pushes to the open-source community.
+Snapshot releases are auto-deployed to sonatype's central maven repository on every clean build with the version `HEAD-SNAPSHOT`.

 > [Dagger 2's main documentation website can be found here.][website]

 ## Documentation